calebschoepp/nqq/list-post.md

 4. The current implementation of `delete` only removes an item and reshuffles the content in the array as necessary.
 Hypothetically, if a very large list was deleted from enough then it would have too much memory allocated to it for the number of items it is storing.
 Try adding some logic to `delete` to deallocate memory when the number of list items becomes small enough.

+[^1]: Lots of code will be shown but it will not be comprehensive.
+Not every line of code required for a complete implementation will be provided.

-[^1]: In the Clox implementation parsing and compilation have actually been squeezed into a single step.
+[^2]: In the Clox implementation parsing and compilation have actually been squeezed into a single step.
 Despite the fact that they are happening at the same time, they are still providing different functions.
 Parsing is all about turning a flat stream of tokens into a hiearchal structure that represents the intent of the computation.
 Compilation is about turning that structure into something that is easier and quicker to execute.
 By squishing these two steps into one we are essentially skipping building the AST.
 This has the possible benefits of being conceptually simpler and faster but inhibits static analysis of the code.